 Services that are covered for you What you must pay when you get these services SilverSneakers [®] Fitness program In-Network: SilverSneakers [®] is a fitness program for seniors that is included at no additional charge with qualifying Medicare health plans.
 Members have access to 15,000+ fitness locations across the country that may include weights and machines plus group exercise classes led by trained instructors at select locations.
 Access online education on SilverSneakers.com , watch workout videos on SilverSneakers On-Demand [TM] or download the SilverSneakers GO [TM] fitness app, for additional workout ideas. \$0 copayment Any fitness center services that usually have an extra fee are not included in your membership.
 Skilled nursing facility (SNF) care A new benefit period will begin on (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called "SNFs.") day one when you first enroll in a Medicare Advantage plan, or when you have been discharged from an You are covered for up to 100 medically necessary days per benefit period.
 Prior hospital stay is not required.
-Covered services include but are not limited to: include but are not y necessary) Per Benefit Period, you pay: In-Network: \$0 copayment per day, days 1 to 20 - Skilled Nursing Facility \$150 copayment per day, days 21 to 100 - Skilled Nursing Facility Subsective days.
-Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Private therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Covered services include but are not inpatient facility or skilled nursing facility for 60 consecutive days.
+Per Benefit Period, you pay: In-Network: \$0 copayment per day, days 1 to 20 Skilled Nursing Facility \$0 copayment per day, days 21 to 100 Skilled Nursing Facility limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy • Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood you need.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Prior authorization requirements may apply.
-Smoking and tobacco use cessation (counseling to stop smoking or In-Network: There is no coinsurance, tobacco use)

-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) • A SNF where your spouse is living at the time you leave the hospital Prior authorization requirements may apply. ightarrow Smoking and tobacco use cessation (counseling to stop smoking or In-Network: There is no coinsurance, tobacco use)copayment, or Medicare-cover tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face visits.copayment, or Medicare-cover tobacco use ce benefits.If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: we cover cessation counseling services.
+We cover two counseling quit attempts within a 12-month period bowover you will pay the applicable costcopayment, or Medicare-cover tobacco use ce benefits.

-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
+within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.